sccn/sccn.github.io/workshops/EEGLAB_2021_UCSD_workshop_program.md

 nav_order: 2
 ---
 This page is offline since it was leaked on the EEGLABLIST, and was only meant for registered participants.
-Look for the new link in your email if you are a registered participants (should arrive within a few hours).
+Look for the new link in your email if you are a registered participant (it should arrive within a few hours).